 Below are a list of modules available from the jamovi library.
 You can download them from here and sideload them into jamovi, but its easier if you access the jamovi library from inside jamovi itself.
 You can access the jamovi library inside jamovi through the Modules menu.

-A suite for estimation of linear models, such as the general linear model, linear mixed model, generalized linear models.
-For each family, models can be estimated for with categorical and/or continuous variables, with options to facilitate estimation of interactions, simple slopes, simple effects, post-hoc tests, contrast analysis and visualization of the results.
+A suite for estimation of linear models, such as the general linear model, linear mixed model, generalized linear models and generalized mixed models.
+For ech family, models can be estimated with categorical and/or continuous variables, with options to facilitate estimation of interactions, simple slopes, simple effects, post-hoc tests, contrast analysis and visualization of the results.

 Two one-sided tests (TOST) procedures to test equivalence for t-tests and correlations.
 More information.